Java Heap Space Error: Causes, Detection, and Monitoring Solutions

 Tools for Tracking Down Leaks

-The Java ecosystem provides several powerful diagnostic tools:
+The Java ecosystem provides several powerful diagnostic tools that help analyze memory usage in context over time:

 jcmd <pid> VM.native_memory summary